anonployed/interface/README.md

 Issue: I cannot connect to `app.seamlessprotocol.com`

 The seamless-ui is hosted on IPFS in a decentralized manner. `app.seamlessprotocol.com` just holds a CNAME record to the Cloudflare IPFS gateway.
-You can use [any](https://ipfs.github.io/public-gateway-checker/) public or private IPFS gateway supporting origin isolation to access aave-ui if for some reason the Cloudflare gateway doesn't work for you
+You can use [any](https://ipfs.github.io/public-gateway-checker/) public or private IPFS gateway supporting origin isolation to access seamless-ui if for some reason the Cloudflare gateway doesn't work for you

 ## License